dangarmat/dangarmat.github.io/future_posts/2018-06-10-NHL-Goalies.md

 paste0(71 %/% 12, '\'', 71 %% 12, '\'\', what a bunch of short people!')
 # [1] "5'11'', what a bunch of short people!"
 ```
-5 foot 11 inches, well, as a bit shorter, now I finally know the *primary* reason I'm not in the NHL!
+5 foot 11 inches.
+Well, as a bit shorter, now I finally know the *primary* reason I'm not in the NHL!

 ## 2. Initial Clustering
 Let's start with something simple.

 ### 2.1. k = 2
-Since we've looked at Games Played and Height, let's add key statistic, Save Percentage and k-means it with k = 2.
+Since we've looked at Games Played and Height, let's add another key statistic, Save Percentage and k-means it with k = 2.

 ```r
 clusters_HGS <- goalies %>%